-Vitamin D plays an integral role in keeping bones, teeth, and muscles healthy and according to the NHS, from late March to the end of September, it’s possible to get sufficient amounts of the vitamin from sunlight alone .
+Also known as the sunshine vitamin, vitamin D plays an integral role in keeping bones, teeth, and muscles healthy and according to the NHS, from late March to the end of September, it’s possible to get sufficient amounts of the vitamin from sun exposure alone .
 That being said, what foods can you turn to during the darker months to ensure you’re getting a sufficient amount?

-Although it’s difficult to get enough vitamin D from food alone and a number of people turn to dietary supplements during the Wintertime, there are some foods that provide vitamin D, these include:
+Although it’s difficult to get enough vitamin D from food alone and a number of people turn to vitamin D supplements and dietary supplements during the Wintertime, there are some foods that provide vitamin D, these include:

 - Oily fish

 - Red meat

 See also: Are You Suffering From Vitamin D Deficiency?

 Depending on where you live, as well as a number of other lifestyle factors, vitamin D levels can potentially completely deplete during the winter months.
 This can result in a number of unfavorable symptoms such as bone pain and fatigue.